-- 5.1 All applicants should complete an application form which is available on the school website. - 5.2 Applications for internal applicants should be returned directly to the school by the published date in the Autumn Term. - 5.3 Applications for external applicants should be returned to the sixth form administrators of Ricards Lodge or Rutlish Schools by the published date in the autumn term. - 5.4 Applications can be completed either by the parent, carer or student.
+- 6 Application Process - 6.1 All applicants should complete an application form which is available on the school website. - 6.2 Applications for internal applicants should be returned directly to the school by the published date in the Spring Term. - 6.3 Applications for external applicants should be returned to the sixth form administrators of Ricards Lodge or Rutlish Schools by the published date in the Spring Term. - 6.4 Applications can be completed either by the parent, carer or student.
 However, we would encourage only one application to be made.
-Where more than one application is completed this will, at the very least, delay the application. - 5.5 Where an application indicates a course which may be inappropriate for the student, the schools may hold an options meeting with the student to ensure they are aware of more appropriate courses of education, and to offer further careers advice. - 5.6 Further information about the application process and timetable will be available on the school website.

-5.7 Late applications will be accommodated where possible.
-If an application is submitted too late to be considered in the initial offers of places, a waiting list will be held according to course entry requirements and the oversubscription criteria, and a right of appeal offered.
+Where more than one application is completed this will, at the very least, delay the application. - 6.5 Where an application indicates a course which may be inappropriate for the student, the schools may hold an options meeting with the student to ensure they are aware of more appropriate courses of education, and to offer further careers advice. - 6.6 Further information about the application process and timetable will be available on the school website. - 6.7 Late applications will be accommodated where possible.
+If an application is submitted too late to be considered in the initial offers of places, a waiting list will be held according to course entry requirements and the oversubscription criteria, and a right of appeal offered. - 7 Appeals - 7.1 Unsuccessful applicants will be offered a right of appeal. - 7.2 Where separate unsuccessful applications have been completed by the parent and student, each will receive a right of appeal.
+If they appeal separately, the appeals will be heard together. - 8 Eligibility criteria